Pricing

 Possible Complexities

-If matters or complexities arise on the transaction which could not reasonably have been foreseen at the beginning of the transaction we may have to increase our charges.
+If complexities arise on a transaction which could not reasonably have been foreseen at the beginning of the transaction we may have to increase our charges.
 If that is the case, we would advise of such additional costs once it has become apparent that they will be payable.

 Typical complexities may include: